 "That's true."
 Skald agreed.

-Uliss fidgeted uncomfortably from the conversation and Skald snickered as he explained cheerily.
+Uliss fidgeted uncomfortably while listening to conversation which prompted Skald to explain cheerily.
 "Ah, she doesn't mean it.
 Bern loves her old man; she's just too much of a stick in the mud to admit it!
 I dunno where she gets it.""